Plastics: Identification

 | PLA | Yellow | Light | Slightly sweet | Slight | Partially |

-Safety: PVC produces hydrochloric acid gas when burned.
-If you see a green flash at the base of the flame or smell chlorine, stop immediately and ventilate the area.
-This is actually a useful identifier, but exposure should be minimised.
+PVC produces hydrochloric acid gas when burned.
+If you see a green flash at the base of the flame or smell chlorine, stop immediately and ventilate.
+This is a useful identifier, but exposure should be minimised.

 | Plastic | Flexibility | Breaking pattern | Stress whitening |